Last date modified: 2026-Jun-29

 Summary page

-Restore job summary page
+Restore job summary page.

-Job Statistics section—presents the number of workspace, archive, skipped, and malware items in the restore job.
+Job Statistics section—presents the number of workspace, archive, skipped, and malware items in the Restore job.
 These items are displayed for the following file types:

 • Processing—the sum of Processing files.

-• Audit ECE—the number of Audit records restored.
+• Audit—the number of Audit records restored.

 The OCR folders within the Processing folder are no longer copied.
 This only happens during processing to generate the extracted text and it is not needed for the Archive and the Restore.
 That may result in difference in the number of Processing Files between Archive Content and Workspace Repository.
-See the following Community article for more details.
+See this Community article for more details.

 Source & Destination section—displays the following information for each job: